AgentXLP/coopdx-mods/mods/README.md

 ## Environment Tint

 This mod tints your environment lighting based on the skybox.
 It's a very simple concept and execution, but I think the results look pretty nice.

+## Hugging DX

+This mod adds hugging other players.
+It's fundamentally very simple but this is a remake of an old mod I made in 2022 but *better* now.
+You just go up to someone and a text prompt will show up instructing you to press Y to hug.
+Hugging someone will also heal you and them.
+I made this as a commission for my friend occam.